Hamzazaheer721/Video-Chat-System/Readme.txt

     Meanwhile ,Make new file ".gitignore" and type "node_modules" on one line and "Project Pictures" on other line

-13) git init -m "Zoom clone"
+13) git init -m "Video Chat Module"
 14) heroku create                  (deployment starts here)

     you will asked to enter any key and press any key and log in to heroku account